Staff

 7th Grade Language Arts; Accelerated Math

 Hi folks!
 My name is Heidi Clay, and I’ve had a foot in the Pioneer School door, tutoring math, for many years.
-This is my first year to jump in full time, teaching the seventh grade Language Arts class, and the Accelerated Math class.
-In the afternoon, I’m excited to help students with 4-H and with Human Skills class.
+This is my second year to jump in full time, teaching the seventh grade Language Arts class, and the Accelerated Math class.
+In the afternoon, I’m excited to lead our 4-H Meadow Makers Flagship and Human Skills class.

 As for my non-Pioneer life, I’m a local mama to four awesome kiddos, two of which are grown and flown, leaving my two teens to hug on when I can catch them at home.
 I also proudly go by ‘Mimi’ to my three fantastic grandkids.
 I’ve been fortunate to have been able to homeschool for 20 years, mostly within the Classical Conversations program.
 For the last decade, I’ve been enjoying teaching small groups of middle and high schoolers.
 While my focus has been mostly on Pre-Algebra, Algebra and Language Arts, I’ve been able to teach many fun subjects, from Latin to Debate to Geography and now Archery!